Why Do We Love Diagnosing Strangers' Mental Health Online?

 Advertisement

 When we follow or are fans of public figures, particularly online ones, we fit them – unwittingly or not – into narratives that work for us.
-And when that person is seen to change or to deviate or just exhibits behaviours we’ve never seen before, the impulse is to pathologise them: in the framework of a mental health diagnosis we can understand why they do x and y, and even sympathise and relate to them.
-But unless the diagnosis comes from a professional in the proper setting or from the mouth of the person in question, interrogating and categorising people is not going to destigmatise mental illness or help the individual.
+And when that person is seen to change or to deviate or just exhibits behaviours we’ve never seen before, the impulse is to pathologize them: in the framework of a mental health diagnosis we can understand why they do x and y, and even sympathize and relate to them.
+But unless the diagnosis comes from a professional in the proper setting or from the mouth of the person in question, interrogating and categorizing people is not going to destigmatize mental illness or help the individual.